-(2) Bridging Knowledge of Education and Neuroscience for Personalized Learning (with collaborators Tim Brown, Shana Cohen, John Iverson, Terry Jernigan, and Alison Wishard Guerra) – In this project, we are partnering with a local school district in a pioneering project that bridges knowledge from education and neuroscience.
-A multi-disciplinary team of UCSD researchers will gather a real-time data on children’s cognitive, socio-emotional, and biological development and work with teachers and educational leaders to use this information to co-develop novel pedagogies.
+(2) Bridging Knowledge of Education and Neuroscience for Personalized Learning (with collaborators Tim Brown, Shana Cohen, John Iverson, Terry Jernigan, and Alison Wishard Guerra and district partners) – In this project, we are partnering with a local school district in a pioneering project that bridges knowledge from education and neuroscience.
+A multi-disciplinary team of UCSD researchers is gathering real-time data on children’s development across the contexts of school and home and working with educators to use this information to co-analyze data and co-develop pedagogical strategies.
 The goal is to support transformational change in students’ early educational experiences.

-My prior research projects have focused on comprehensive school reform, detracking, college access for low income students, and gender and educational reform.
+My prior research has focused on comprehensive school reform, college access for low income students, the intersection of gender and educational reform, and detracking in racially mixed schools.
 Publications on these topics can be found in the publications page.